MihaiZecheru/gartner.com_review_scraper/README.md

 # gartner.com Review Scraper
-Python GUI application to pulla review from a vendor or all reviews from a vendor, dumping the result into a nicely formatted CSV file.
+Python GUI application to pull a review from a vendor or all reviews from a vendor, dumping the result into a nicely formatted CSV file.

 The review website: https://gartner.com/